-HUMAN-113 African American Humanities

-3 Units: 54 hours of lecture, per term, LR, DG, CSU, UC (Note: This course is also offered as AFRAM-113.)
+HUMAN-113 African American Humanities 3 Units: 54 hours of lecture, per term, LR, DG, CSU, UC

 This course presents an integrated and historical study of African American culture and African Americans' influence upon American life.
 Emphasis will be upon philosophy, fine and applied arts and ways by which they reflect the social, political and economic realities of a culture.